 The main infrastructure of its VoloIQ network is Microsoft Azure, a cloud computing network.
 It makes use of 160 data centers worldwide to store, process and transmit data.

-Volocopter will make use of cloud computing and IoT services to connect and analyze data collected from its eVTOL vehicles.
+Volocopter will use cloud computing and IoT services to connect and analyze data collected from its eVTOL vehicles.
 Many of its aircraft will be unmanned, and so data will be vital to ensure the safety of passengers and cargo.

 Example 2: Smart cities